Contrade of Siena: Aquila (Eagle)

 Aquila is situated immediately to the south-west of the Piazza del Campo in the centre of the city, and is home to the duomo (cathedral).
 Traditionally, its residents were notaries.

-Their last victory was on July 3, 1992 (Andrea de Gortes 'Vinegar' on Galleggiante).
-They have had 24 official victories.
+Their last victory was on July 3, 2026 (Giovanni Atzeni 'Tittia' on Diodoro).
+They have had 25 official victories.

 Aquilas symbol is a double-headed black eagle holding an orb, a sword, and a sceptre.
 Its colours are yellow, trimmed with blue and black.

 Aquila is one of only four nobile (noble) contrade; its title was bestowed by the Habsburg emperor Charles V, out of gratitude for the warm reception he received there in 1536.

 The contradas museum is home to the oldest surviving Palio di Siena banner (also called a palio), which dates from 1719.

 Aquilas patron saint is La Vergine (the name of the Most Holy Maria).
 Her titulary festival is celebrated on 8 September.

 They are allied to the Civetta (Owl) and Drago (Dragon) contrade.
 They have been opposed to the Pantera (Panther) contrada since 1947.